roszenil/mytutorials/docs/discrete/SSEmodels_hiddenEnglish.md

 ![](images/gray_zonev2.png)
 *Figure 3.
 Using a HiSSE model in a Bayesian framework we can find which net diversifications are equal and different.
 Depending on which posterior distributions of net diversification rates are overlapping we can end up in any of these cases.
 In (F) you can see what are the comparisons that should be equal, different, or not done between every two posterior distributions.*

+**The biggest advantage of having a Bayesian approach is that we only need to fit HiSSE to conclude which initial model is more sensitife to our data as shown in Fig. 3**

 ## Testing diversification hypothesis in a Bayesian framework